Command line tool for SmugMug

 Individual tests can be ran by doing:

-Since the unit tests do actual operations on SmugMug, they are fairly slow.
-To speed things up, all HTTP requests are cached on disk and replayed on subsequent runs.
-The first test run will take a while, but the next ones should run much faster.
-When changing the code however, the cached HTTP request may no longer match the new implementation.
-Reset the cache for the next test to run by setting the RESET_CACHE environment variable to True.
-To reset the cache for the next run only, do:
+SmugMug is slow, so to speed up iterations while changing code, all HTTP requests are cached on disk and replayed on subsequent runs.
+The first test run will take a while, but the second one should take about a second.
+When updating tests however, the cached HTTP request may no longer match the new test code.
+Reset the cache by using

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.